-Radar sensor technology is the fastest growing segment of smart parking sensor technology market for passenger cars
+Radar sensor technology is the fastest-growing segment of the smart parking sensor technology market for passenger cars

 Asia-Oceania: Fastest growing smart park assist market for passenger cars

 Such factors will increase the demand for passenger cars equipped with smart parking.
-Smart park assist system reduces the stress of parking into tight parking spaces and enables optimum utilization of the parking space.
+The smart park assist system reduces the stress of parking in tight parking spaces and enables optimum utilization of the parking space.

 Thus, increasing investment in parking infrastructure and improvement in traffic and parking management will drive the market for smart parking in Asia-Oceania.